marco79cgn/lametric-sonos-indicator/README.md

   <img width="550" src="image.gif" />
 </p>

-This indicator shows current song which Sonos plays on Lametric Clock.
-The script should be launched externally on some 3rd system (like a [Raspberry Pi](https://www.raspberrypi.org/)) in your local network.
+This indicator displays the current song of your Sonos system on your Lametric Clock.
+The script should be running on a system like the [Raspberry Pi](https://www.raspberrypi.org/)) in your local network.
 This fork relies on the [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) and assumes you have it running as well.
 Unfortunately [official Lametric application](https://apps.lametric.com/apps/display_for_sonos/4961) is buggy and doesn't work correct at least for me.
 The [SoCo](https://github.com/SoCo/SoCo) python library has problems with the metadata of some of my favorite TuneIn radio stations (like 'Radioeins vom rbb').
 Therefore I made this fork, removed the SoCo dependency and queried the metadata from Node Sonos HTTP api instead.

 ## Requirements